Best unlimited data plans in 2024

 With a regular rate of $30/month for unlimited data, this option is already one of the best Mint Mobile plans,.
 As with any plan at Mint, though, you have to pay for a year in advance to get that low monthly cost.

-New customers get a discount right away, with Mint charging $15/month for the first three months (a $45 upfront payment).
+New customers get a discount right away, with Mint charging $15/month for the first three months of unlimited data (a $45 upfront payment).
 After that, to get Mint's best monthly rate on unlimited data, you pay $360.
 That covers you for a year of service, with your monthly costs working out to $30.
 Only Visible and Tello offer a lower rate on unlimited data without requiring the big upfront payment.
 If you stick with Mint's 3-month billing cycle, you pay $40/.month, so there's a definite incentive to commit to a full year.

 With Mint's unlimited data plan, you can use up to 40GB of data each month before your service is slowed down.
 Mint also provides 5G access through T-Mobile, which now owns the low-cost carrier.